The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 ![](/img/jobs/mch/mch-heat-vs-ft.png)

+&nbsp;

 There are some niche cases where Flamethrower is a small gain on two targets but it’s heavily reliant upon phasing and current Heat and Battery gauge levels.
 Two target Flamethrower is something that needs to be mapped out on a per-fight-basis and should not be the standard.

 # Gearing and Stat Allocation

 As far as stats are concerned, the priority is as follows:\
 \
-Weapon Damage > Dexterity > Critical Hit > Determination > Direct Hit > Skill speed
+Weapon Damage > Dexterity > Critical Hit > Determination > Direct Hit > Skill Speed

-The reasoning for determination being higher priority than direct hit is how these stats interact with Reassemble and Wildfire.
+The reasoning for determination being higher priority than Direct Hit is how these stats interact with Reassemble and Wildfire.
 Since Reassemble guarantees a critical/direct hit, it loses any gain from the direct hit stat due to the damage boost of direct hit damage always being 25%.
 On the opposite end of the spectrum, Wildfire cannot be a critical or direct hit.
 Both abilities still scale off Determination, which is why Determination is worth more to us.

 Potions: Highest Grade of Dexterity available